 It may seem like the advice doctors give parents has been the same since time immemorial.
 Truth is, however, when it comes to kids and health, conventional wisdom is ever-evolving.
 Remedies that seem misguided to us now – ice water baths to reduce fever, say, or whiskey to help with teething – have been replaced by practices that would have mystified parents of the past, such as low-carb diets.

-Dr. Ann Schroeder Lee of Great Kids Pediatrics is intimately familiar with changing trends in medical advice.
+Dr. Ann Schroeder Lee of Great Kids Pediatrics, affiliated with Children’s Memorial Hermann, is intimately familiar with changing trends in medical advice.
 The common cold, for one, is an illness fraught with old wives’ tales and misinformation.
 Dr. Lee hears a range of cold-related myths, from parents who still believe colds are caused by the weather, to those who think green mucus means their child needs antibiotics.
 “Most colds are caused by viruses.
 Mucus may change color, but that doesn’t necessarily mean antibiotics are needed,” she says.

 Did you know?
 Most kids will catch at least 6-8 colds per year.